AliDehbansiahkarbon/EasyDBMigrator/README.md

 Using his event you can use your desired logging method like [QuickLogger](https://github.com/exilon/QuickLogger) or anything else and target any destination like [Graylog](https://www.graylog.org), [Betterstack](https://betterstack.com), Telegram, Email, etc...

+---

+# New Integration instruction
+## Didn't find your database?
+**No problem!** you can easily integrate this library with your environment, folowwing bellow steps:
+- Create a new unit in this path ..\EasyDB\Lib\ConnectionManagers including a class that is inherited from TConnection in the unit EasyDB.ConnectionManager.Base.pas, see the EasyDB.ConnectionManager.SQL.pas unit as a template.
+- Create a new unit in this path ..\EasyDB\Lib\Runners including a class that is inherited from TRunner in the unit EasyDB.Runner.pas, see the EasyDB.MSSQLRunner.pas unit as a template.
+- The two above steps are enough to use in simple and advanced modes but in case you prefer to use ORM form you need to create a new function in the TBuilder class to generate scripts based on your target database, this class can be found in the path ..\EasyDB\Lib\ORM and unit EasyDB.ORM.Builder.pas.